Get

 cat sitting on cat bed

 cat sitting on cat bed Cats are active and curious when they are awake, but when it is time to rest (they sleep up to 15 hours a day!), they always seem to look for warm and cozy places to snuggle up in.
 So, it’s no wonder that heated cat beds have become all the rage among cat owners.
 Heated cat beds are not just for cold days and nights.
 Most cats will gladly hop into a warm bed even when the sun is shining outside.
-Heated cat beds are also great for kittens and older cats that have a hard time regulating their internal temperatures.
+Heated cat beds are also great for kittens and older cats who have a hard time regulating their body temperature.

 divider 2 cats